Cray-HPE/docs-csm/operations/node_management/Adding_a_Liquid-cooled_blade_to_a_System.md

 #### Enable and power on the chassis slot

 1. Enable the chassis slot.

     The example enables slot 0, chassis 3, in cabinet 1005.

     ```bash
-    ncn-m001# cray hsm state components enabled update --enabled true x1005c3s0
+    ncn# cray hsm state components enabled update --enabled true x1005c3s0
     ```

 1. Power on the chassis slot.

     The example powers on slot 0, chassis 3, in cabinet 1005.

     ```bash
-    ncn-m001# cray capmc component name (xname)_on create --xnames x1005c3s0 --recursive true
+    ncn# cray capmc xname_on create --xnames x1005c3s0 --recursive true
     ```

-1. Wait at least 3 minutes for the blade to power on and the node controllers (BMCs) to be discovered.
+1. Wait at least three minutes for the blade to power on and the node controllers (BMCs) to be discovered.

+#### Verify that discovery has completed

+1. Verify that the two node BMCs in the blade have been discovered by the HSM.

+    Run this command for each BMC in the blade (`x1005c3s0b0` and `x1005c3s0b1` in this example):

     ```bash
-    ncn-m001# sleep 180
+    ncn# cray hsm inventory redfishEndpoints describe x1005c3s0b0 --format json
     ```

-#### Verify discovery has completed

-1. To verify the two Node BMCs in the blade have been discovered by the HSM, run this command for each BMC in the blade (`x1005c3s0b0` and `x1005c3s0b1`).

-    ```bash
-    ncn-m001# cray hsm inventory redfishEndpoints describe x1005c3s0b0 --format json
+    Example output:

+    ```json
     {
         "ID": "x1005c3s0b0",
         "Type": "NodeBMC",